abalkin/kcc/README.md

 ## style of k

-People who don't annotate their `k` code, quickly end up coding Java for food, unless they are Arthur Whitney, but we dare to assume you are not quite there yet, so comments start with `/`.
+**Annotations** in your `k` code is the best way not to end up coding Java for food, unless you are Arthur Whitney.
+We dare to assume you are not quite there yet, so comments start with `/`.
 When used inline, prepend a space:

 ```
 /line comment